 My Approach to Helping

 Everyone goes through challenging situations in life, and while you may have successfully navigated other difficulties you've faced, there is nothing wrong with seeking extra support when you need it.
-I work with individuals, couples and families offering caring and compassionate counseling focused on your needs.
-I seek to create an authentic relationship that supports dialogue and discovery where you feel you are an active participant in your own growth and the growth of your relationships.
+At WellPath Counseling we work with individuals, couples and families offering caring and compassionate counseling focused on your needs.
+With clients, I seek to create an authentic relationship that supports dialogue and discovery where you feel you are an active participant in your own growth and the growth of your relationships.

 I work extensively with couples addressing relational elements between partners using an emotionally focused approach.
 Often times people get locked into the pain and confusion of their arguments and lose sight of themselves and their loved one.
 I work with couples to help identify what you both really want from your relationship and how to find comfort in expressing what you need to your partner.
 Even when there is frequent miscommunication and frustration, I will work with you both to decrease emotional pain and increase your understanding of each other.